 Semantic Clustering for Authority

 Group content around core entities to demonstrate depth.
 According to industry research, semantic SEO via schema markup is foundational for entity-based search visibility in 2026.
+When implementing structured data, it's important to understand the difference between JSON-LD and Microdata for Knowledge Graph optimization.

 Example cluster structure: